ebmonson/lightningpy/README.md

 # plightning

+> [!Note]
+>
+> The full set of BPASS+Cloudy models is not included in this repo at the moment;
+> they're still ~1.6 GB because I haven't decided how to cut down the wavelength grid yet.
+> Message me and I'll send you a tarball.

 python prototype of the Lightning SED fitting code.

 Keep in mind that everything here is not necessarily *right* or produced according to best practices.
 Yet.